rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-09-30-d568daa55c373ea8-extension-of-timeline-for-implementation-of-sebi-circular-dated-february-04-2025.md

 source: sebi
 stocks: []
 tags:
-- algorithmic-trading
-- retail-investors
-- API-trading
-- stock-brokers
-- implementation-timeline
+- algo-trading
 - compliance
 - exchanges
+- implementation-timeline
+- retail-investor
+- stock-broker
 title: Extension of timeline for implementation of SEBI Circular dated February 04, 2025 on 'Safer participation of retail investors in Algorithmic trading'
 ---